Shougo/ddc.vim/README.md

 Note: It is still beta version.
 But it is almost stable.

-> Dark deno powered completion framework for neovim/Vim8
+> Dark deno-powered completion framework for neovim/Vim8

 If you don't want to configure plugins, you don't have to use the plugin.
 It does not work with zero configuration.
 You can use other plugins.